formerlybased/formerlybased/README.md

+hey

-Programmer with an interest in Graphics Programming and Game Engines.
+im a programmer with an interest in graphics and game engines.

-Also enjoy the occasional bit of game modding and reverse engineering 😉

-Creator & Developer of the [Feather Engine](https://www.github.com/feather-game-engine/feather)
+im also the creator & former lead developer of the [Feather Engine](https://www.github.com/feather-game-engine/feather)

+currently working on some new projects (?)